Stuycs-K/project03-final-10-liua-vuongm-yanj/DEVLOG.md

 ### 2024-01-08 - client application
-decided to add struct for each player to organize score and name of client added feature to keep track of score (in progress)
+decided to add struct for each player to organize score and name of client added feature to keep track of score for each individual user